mpprotractors/assignment/README.md

 ## Overview

 We ask you to implement dependency resolution algorithm.
-Transitive dependenvies should be included as well.
+Transitive dependencies should be included as well.
 The following example dispays the transitive dependencies between letters of the alphabet.
 If A depends on B and B depends on C, then A also depends on C.

 If this is input: